 Chiropractic Treatment for Disc Herniation

 Chiropractic treatment is a non-surgical option for disc herniation.
-Chiropractic treatment is often the first option for care because it is non-invasive and does not involve drugs or injections.
+Chiropractic care is frequently the preferred first choice for treatment since it is non-invasive and avoids the use of medications or injections.

 Your spine is made up of a series of bones (vertebrae).
 Between each bone is a rubbery disc that acts as a cushion.
-When the soft center of a rubbery disc is pushing through a crack in the tougher exterior casing it’s called a disc herniation.
+When the soft center of a rubbery disc is pushing through a crack in the tougher exterior casing, it’s called a disc herniation.

-With proper treatment a herniated disc does not mean a lifetime of unbearable pain.
+With proper treatment, a herniated disc does not mean a lifetime of unbearable pain.

 Is a herniated disc serious?
 Yes.
 Many herniated discs can be managed successfully with proper care and monitoring.